octue/es-flow/README.md

 Code style, includes and project structure should conform to the [Google C++ style guide](https://google.github.io/styleguide/cppguide.html)

-## First party dependencies

-Other OAS-owned repsitories which are used by es-flow:

-**es-instruments-x** Provides ascii and binary file readers for specific instrument types, from given manufacturers.

-**utils** Provides utilities for general data processing and management.

-**tg-engine** Provides numerical application of the biot savart equation for a collection of line vortices.

 ## Third party dependencies

 We are currently using: